Explore health content from A to Z.

 A: The skin is the body's biggest organ.
 It keeps water and other fluids in the body.
-And it keeps out germs and other foreign substances.
-The skin has these three layers.
+It also keeps out germs and other foreign substances.
+The skin has these 3 layers.

 Epidermis is the top layer.
 It is very thin and protects the body from things such as germs that could get inside and cause harm.
 Melanoma forms in skin cells, called melanocytes, which are in this layer.

 Dermis is the middle layer.

 A: Melanoma is a type of skin cancer that starts in skin cells called melanocytes.
 These cells give the skin its tan or brown color.
 It’s thought to start when normal melanocytes become cancerous.
 Melanoma can spread quickly to organs such as the liver, lungs, bones, and brain.
 It can spread anywhere in the body.

 A: Many melanomas are caused by excess sun exposure.
 The more time you spend in the sun, the higher your chance of getting this type of cancer.
 Especially if you spent much time in the sun as a child.
 You are also at greater risk if you have:

 Had severe blistering sunburns, especially as a child

 Many moles or with atypical moles (dysplastic nevi)